Best Instant Pot Baked Beans – Dry or Canned

 Do you need to soak dry beans before pressure cooking?

 No, the beauty of this recipe is that if you choose to make it with dry beans, you don’t have to soak them.
-You can cook them in the Pressure Cooker, rinse, discard the water from the pot, and cook with the rest of the ingredients to make this dish.
+You can cook them in the Pressure Cooker, rinse and discard the water from the pot, and cook with the rest of the ingredients to make this dish.
+You can soak them overnight to ease digestion and reduce the pressure cooking time.

 More Instant Pot recipes: